Amazon SWF IAM Policies

 You must consider service model constraints when creating IAM policies.
 It is possible to create a syntactically valid IAM policy that represents an invalid Amazon SWF request; a request that is allowed in terms of access control can still fail because it is an invalid request.

-The Amazon SWF service model doesn't allow the typeFilter
+For example, the Amazon SWF service model does not allow

 ValidationException